Dacia: 1st century AD

 On this basis, Lengyel and Radan (1980), Hoddinott (1981) and Mountain (1998) consider that the Geto-Dacians inhabited both sides of the Tisza river prior to the rise of the Celtic Boii.
 The hold of the Dacians between the Danube and the Tisza was tenuous.
-However, the archaeologist Parducz argued for a Dacian presence west of the Tisa dating from the time of Burebista.
+However, the archaeologist Parducz argued for a Dacian presence west of the Tisza dating from the time of Burebista.
 According to Tacitus (AD 56–117) Dacians bordered Germania in the south-east, while Sarmatians bordered it in the east.Although Strabo and Caesar notes that the Dacians reached the Hercynian Forest, Germania and beyond, Strabo still indicates their borders as the middle Danube and the northwestern Carpathians.
 This suggests that, while they exerted influence over more distant regions, they did not formally annex them.
 This also helps explain why some maps depict regions such as Bohemia or Pannonia as falling under Dacian territory or influence.
 However, most academic maps concentrate on formally annexed areas, as regions of temporary control or mere influence are inherently imprecise and difficult to define.

-In the 1st century AD, the Iazyges settled West of Dacia, on the plain between the Danube and the Tisa rivers, according to the scholars' interpretation of Pliny's text: "The higher parts between the Danube and the Hercynian Forest, as far as the winter quarters of Pannonia at Carnutum and the plains and level country of the German frontiers there are occupied by the Sarmatian Iazyges, while the Dacians whom they have driven out hold the mountains and forests as far as the river Theiss".
+In the 1st century AD, the Iazyges settled west of Dacia, on the plain between the Danube and the Tisza rivers, according to scholars’ interpretation of Pliny text: “The higher parts between the Danube and the Hercynian Forest, as far as the winter quarters of Pannonia at Carnuntum, and the plains and level country of the German frontiers, are occupied by the Sarmatian Iazyges, while the Dacians whom they have driven out hold the mountains and forests as far as the river Tisza.”